Louis Chauvin: Career

-Death
+Death and legacy

 Chauvin died in Chicago at the age of 27; he has been cited as an early member of the "27 Club".
-His death certificate lists causes of death as "multiple sclerosis, probably syphilitic", and starvation due to coma.
-However, a modern assessment probably would conclude he had neurosyphilitic sclerosis unrelated to multiple sclerosis.
+His death certificate lists the causes of death as "multiple sclerosis, probably syphilitic" and starvation due to coma.
+However, a modern assessment would probably conclude he had neurosyphilitic sclerosis unrelated to multiple sclerosis.
 He is buried in Calvary Cemetery in St. Louis, Missouri.

+He was portrayed by Clifton Davis in the 1977 film Scott Joplin.